 There are more similarities between a LIRA and RRSP than there are differences.
 For example:

-The differences between a LIRA and RRSP include:
+The differences between a LIRA and RRSP include the following:

 Converting a LIRA into Regular Retirement Income

-Starting at 55 years of age (or 50 years in Alberta), you can convert your LIRA into one or a couple of different accounts including:
+Starting at 55 years of age (or 50 years in Alberta), you can convert your LIRA into one or a few different accounts, including:

 - Life Income Fund (LIF)